+The modified associated storage credit values are available for projects placed into service following OBBA July 4, 2025, enactment date.
 Qualified projects that have entered the construction phase by January 1, 2033, may access the 45Q tax credit.
-The credit may be claimed by a qualified facility for up to 12 years" to "over a 12-year period" to match with what was said in the 2018 BBA section.
+The credit may be claimed by a qualified facility over a 12-year period once the facility is placed into service.
+This period reduces to 5 years if the credit is transferred.